Skip to main content

 What is respite?

-Respite is a short break, anything from a couple of hours to several weeks, away from caring to give you time to recharge your batteries.
-You may find that it helps you stay well and feel better able to cope with caring.
+Respite is a short break away from caring to give you time to rest.
+This could be for a couple of hours to a few weeks.
+This can help you stay well and feel better to cope with caring.

 Different types of short breaks for Carers:

-- Support Workers or Personal Assistants helping look after the person you care for, in their home; this is sometimes called replacement care
+• Support Workers or Personal Assistants helping look after the person you care for.
+Such as in their home; this is sometimes called replacement care

-- The person you care for having a short stay in a Care Home or Nursing Home.
+• The person you care for having a short stay in a Care Home.

-- You, or the person you care for, taking part in activities outside the home.
-Look at the events section to see what is available locally.
+• You, or the person you care for, taking part in activities outside the home.
+Look at the events section to see what is available nearby.

 How to arrange respite care:

 A Carers Assessment is free.
-Get in touch with Hartlepool Carers as they will be able to help you find out more about taking a break.
-Also try talking to your family and friends to see if they can help by giving you a break.
+Get in touch with Hartlepool Carers they will give you information about respite.
+Try talking to your family and friends to see if they can help.